AESPS/operative-agent/README.md

 This project is for **authorized labs and CTF** — we're not villains, no cap.

-- ✅ Training, education, and ethical hacking
+- ✅ Training and education
 - ✅ CTF comps, security demos
 - ❌ Unlawful access or mischief
 - ❌ Using this on prod (that's mid behavior)